bertmelis/espMqttClient/README.md

 - MQTT 3.1.1 compliant library
 - Sending and receiving at all QoS levels
 - TCP and TCP/TLS using standard WiFiClient and WiFiClientSecure connections
-- Virtually unlimited incoming ~~and outgoing~~ payload sizes
+- Virtually unlimited incoming and outgoing payload sizes
 - Readable and understandable code
 - No dependencies outside the Arduino framework

-** strikethrough features are in development

 # Documentation